 About me

 I am a Senior Researcher at Microsoft Research New England, based in Cambridge, MA.
-I work on generative AI models (diffusion models, normalizing flows, language models) and related topics at the intersection of machine learning, statistics, and AI for science.
+I work on generative AI models (diffusion and flow models, language models) and related topics at the intersection of machine learning, statistics, and AI for science.
 My works include Adjoint Matching, a reward fine-tuning framework for flow models that has been extended to chemistry and robotics, and Energy-Based Fine-Tuning (EBFT), a language model fine-tuning algorithm that relies on matching feature moments, outperforming SFT in perplexity and downstream performance while matching RLVR in downstream performance.

 I received my PhD in Computer Science from NYU, where I was advised by Joan Bruna.